 There may be a higher proportion of vessels equipped with AIS Class B in inland waters.

-An Inland VTS may need to consider how AIS data from both inland waterway vessels and seagoing ships are presented on a VTS traffic image display systems and how the AIS information can be checked for accuracy.
+An Inland VTS may need to consider how AIS data from both inland waterway vessels and seagoing ships are presented on a VTS traffic image display system and how the AIS information can be checked for accuracy.

 The buoyage system applied in inland waters may also be different from the IALA buoyage system.
 This should be taken into account to avoid, as far as possible, any risk of conflict or confusion between the two systems of buoyage and particularly where there is a transition between the different buoyage systems.